Green card wait times —

 The Visa Bulletin publishes two charts.
 The Final Action Dates chart (Chart A) controls when a green card can actually be approved.
 The Dates for Filing chart (Chart B) can sometimes let applicants submit an adjustment-of-status application earlier — but only when USCIS announces it will accept Chart B for that month and category.
 The figures on this page reflect Final Action Dates.
 Always confirm which chart applies for your category in the current month.

-The dates here reflect the June 2026 Visa Bulletin and are provided for general guidance.
-The Department of State issues a new Visa Bulletin every month, and dates can advance, stall, or retrogress (move backward) with little notice — India EB-2 and EB-1 retrogressed in mid-2026.
+The dates here reflect the July 2026 Visa Bulletin and are provided for general guidance.
+The Department of State issues a new Visa Bulletin every month, and dates can advance, stall, or retrogress (move backward) with little notice — India EB-2 became unavailable and EB-1 India retrogressed again in July 2026.
 Always confirm the current month's figures on the official Visa Bulletin at travel.state.gov before relying on them.